Men’s testosterone levels decrease about 1-2% every year, but this decline is expected after the age of 30.

 - Low-sex drive

 How Do You Fix Low Testosterone?

-You can fix low testosterone by making specific lifestyle changes or undergoing testosterone replacement therapy.
-However, an individual must consult their doctor before trying any of these options.
+You can fix low testosterone levels by making specific lifestyle changes or undergoing testosterone replacement therapy.

 “Treatment can consist of different formulations of testosterone, including topical gels or patches, injections into the muscle or skin, nasal gels, long-acting pellet implants, and other options.”

 TRT tackles low T symptoms like low libido, muscle mass, and energy.
 It aids teenagers in normal masculine development.

 However, TRT methods like transdermal applications and injections have side effects that need careful consideration.